zdravkov/kendo-docs/api/javascript/ui/dropdownlist.md

 ##### readonly `Boolean`

-The argument, which defines whether the datepicker should be readonly or editable.
+The argument, which defines whether the DropDownList should be readonly or editable.

 ### refresh